AI Usage Policy

 In peer review

 AI is allowed for drafting reviews.
-But if you let the LLM do the whole thing without actually looking at the project, you lose the main reason peer review exists - reading other people’s code is one of the best learning opportunities in the course.
+But do not let the LLM do the whole thing without looking at the project.
+Reading other people’s code is one of the best learning opportunities in the course.

-If you suspect a project you are reviewing was AI-generated end to end and you do not feel like reproducing everything, do not feel obligated to.
-Score against the rubric (does the README cover the criteria, is the data warehouse used correctly, etc.) and move on.
-You do not have to grade harder because you suspect AI use - just review what is in front of you.
+If you suspect a project was AI-generated end to end, do not feel obligated to reproduce everything.
+Score against the rubric and move on.
+You do not have to grade harder because you suspect AI use.
+Review what is in front of you.

 Disclosing AI usage

 You are not required to disclose AI usage.
-There is no special form, no honor code to sign.
+There is no special form or honor code to sign.
 We trust participants to use AI in a way that helps them learn.

 If your project README mentions “I used Cursor and Claude during development”, that is helpful for reviewers but not required.